Eric Carlberg

 Gustaf Eric Carlberg (5 April 1880 – 14 August 1963) was a Swedish Army officer, diplomat, sport shooter, fencer, and modern pentathlete who competed at the 1906, 1908, 1912 and 1924 Olympics alongside his twin brother Vilhelm.

 Biography

 Eric and Vilhelm were the youngest of four children of a veterinarian, who died when they were 12 years old.
-The twins became military officers in 1901 and retired in the rank of major.
-In 1911 they became physical education instructors.
-In 1924 Eric married Elsa Lindell and was stationed for three years in Iran as part of the newly established Gendarmerie corps.
-In 1930 he was appointed as Swedish consul general in Tehran and between 1935 and 1958 served as the Finnish consul general there.
+The twins became military officers in 1901 and retired with the rank of major.
+In 1911, they became physical education instructors.
+In 1924, Eric married Elsa Lindell and was stationed for three years in Iran as part of the newly established Iranian Gendarmerie corps.
+In 1930, he was appointed Swedish consul general in Tehran and, between 1935 and 1958, served as the Finnish consul general there.